Table of contents

-User documentation of any code that uses this software can include this complete notice.
 You can acknowledge (using references and ) the contribution of this package in any scientific publication dependent upon the use of the package.
-You shall use reasonable endeavours to notify the authors of the package of this publication.
+Please use reasonable endeavours to notify the authors of the package of this publication.

 P. R. Amestoy, I. S. Duff, J. Koster and J.-Y. L'Excellent, A fully asynchronous multifrontal solver using distributed dynamic scheduling, SIAM Journal of Matrix Analysis and Applications, Vol 23, No 1, pp 15-41 (2001).